ahdis/matchbox-formfiller/README.md

 ng add angular-cli-ghpages

-ng build --prod --base-href /matchbox-formfiller/ ng deploy --base-href=/matchbox-formfiller/
+ng build --configuration production --base-href /matchbox-formfiller/ ng deploy --base-href=/matchbox-formfiller/

 note: communicatin via fhir servers is currently over http, therefore the https access has to be switched off in the github project